maziac/lagmeter/Readme.md

 - BenQ is approx. 30ms faster than EIZO-DVI (minimum).
 - EIZO-SVGA is approx. 8ms faster than EIZO-DVI (minimum).
 => Could be that SVGA output is 8ms faster than HDMI output from the NUC.
 Then, if BenQ would have an SVGA input a lag of 30ms (minimum could be achievable).
+- BenQ-SVGA and BenQ-DVI are exactly the same speed.
+So it seems that NUC HDMI and SVGA is the same speed, but EIZO has a bigger input lag on DVI.

 See [spreadsheet](Docs/LagMeasurements.ods).

+(Goal: 70ms lag would be nice)

 # References